hectorcorrea/solr-for-newbies/tutorial.md

 $ curl 'http://localhost:8983/solr/bibdata/select?q=*'
 ```

 The `/select` in the URL points to a request handler defined in `solrconfig.xml`.
-If we look at the content of this file you'll notice a definition like this:
+If we look at the content of this file you'll notice (around like 733) a definition that looks like the one below, notice the `"/select"` in this request handler definition:

 ```
-$ cat ~/solr-8.4.1/server/solr/bibdata/conf/solrconfig.xml

   #
-  # notice the "/select" in this requestHandler definition
-  #
+  # <!-- Primary search handler, expected by most clients, examples and UI frameworks -->
   # <requestHandler name="/select" class="solr.SearchHandler">
   #   <lst name="defaults">
   #     <str name="echoParams">explicit</str>